wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.8.1 =
+* New: Allow to show widget ads on homepage but disable all content ads

 = 1.8.0 =
 * Fix: If post has more than 10 blockquotes the resulting blockquote order will be wrong